-The discount rate used to measure the total pension liability was 6.25%.
-The projection of cash flows used to determine the discount rate assumed employee contributions will be made at the current rate and contributions from the City will be made at the actuarially determined contribution rate pursuant to an actuarial valuation in accordance with the funding policy of the KRS Board of Trustees as required to be paid by state statute.
+The discount rate used to measure the total pension liability was 6.25% for the year ended June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current rate and that contributions from the City will be made at the actuarially determined contribution rate pursuant to an actuarial valuation in accordance with the funding policy of the KRS Board of Trustees as required to be paid by state statute.

 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make projected future benefit payments of current active and inactive members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.